luaroxa/charade/README.md

 [1] Unicorn Charades
 My friends and I like to play triple x chrades for fun.
 It can be sort of embrassing but also extremely entertaining.
 We have the deck of card that comes with the game set with words to choose from, but we always use our phone to time ourselves.
 I thought it'd be nice to use a website to do the countdown for us.
 I also would like to add an option to make our own list of words to choose from in the future.
+I enjoyed buildng this as my first project!

 [2] Visual of Unicorn Charades